 The following are among the arrangements barred by this policy:

-- a staff member or volunteer may not be, directly or indirectly through a family member or other person acting on his/her behalf, an employee or serve as proprietor, partner, officer or Director of any supplier if the staff member or volunteer has any role in the selection of suppliers;
+- a staff member or volunteer may not be, directly or indirectly through a family member or other person acting on their behalf, an employee or serve as proprietor, partner, officer or Director of any supplier if the staff member or volunteer has any role in the selection of suppliers;

 - a staff member or volunteer may not own capital stock or have other investment in any enterprise which is a supplier to PIA, if such investment would be significant enough to interfere or conflict with the staff member’s or volunteer’s obligation and responsibilities to PIA;